sassoftware/sas-container-recipes/README.md

  http://sas-viya-http.company.com

 **Note:** The user name `sasdemo` and the password `sasdemo` are the credentials for the demo user that is set up by the auth-demo addon.

+## Other Documentation
+Check out our [Wiki](https://github.com/sassoftware/sas-container-recipes/wiki) for specific details.
+Have a quick question?
+Open a ticket in the "issues" tab to get a response from the maintainers and other community members.
+If you're unsure about something just submit an issue anyways.
+We're glad to help!
+If you have a specific license question head over to the [support portal](https://support.sas.com/en/support-home.html).

+## Contributing
+Have something cool to share?
+SAS gladly accepts pull requests on GitHub!
+We appreciate your best efforts and value the transparent collaboration that GitHub has.

 ## Copyright